Dip in China's FX reserves may hasten policy shift

 "Chinese policymakers will be reluctant to see any risk of a capital flight in 2012 as they seek for stability during leadership change, " he said.

-Separate data showed China may have experienced a third month of capital outflows in December after the central bank and commercial banks sold a net 100.3 billion yuan worth of foreign exchange in December.
+Separate data showed China may have experienced a third month of capital outflows in December after the central bank and commercial banks sold a net 100.3 billion yuan ($15.9 billion)worth of foreign exchange in December.

 HUGE RESERVE RISES "HISTORY"